sujith-eag/personal-site/content/docs/c/ds_qp/unit_5_q_answered.md

        [5]  [15] [25, 30]
 ```

+It is commonly used in databases and file systems where large blocks of data need to be managed efficiently.
+- All leaves are at the same level.
+- The tree is balanced, and the height of the tree is logarithmic with respect to the number of elements.
+- The B-tree ensures that operations like search, insert, and delete are efficient with a time complexity of \(O(\log n)\).

 ____

+#### 2-3 Tree

-iii.
-2-3 Tree :  is a special type of balanced search tree where every internal node can have either 2 or 3 children.
+2-3 Tree is a special type of balanced search tree where every internal node can have either 2 or 3 children.
 It is a type of B-tree of order 3.
 - Every path from the root to a leaf has the same length (the tree is balanced).
 - The tree ensures logarithmic time complexity for search, insertion, and deletion operations.